Luchador/Bens_Branch/README.md

 * Villa: Brightened up the dock clipping tiles, which were oddly dark
 * Villa: Fixed the broken texture underneath the stove hood
 * Villa: Made some vertex coloring tweaks to the bedroom and bathroom
+* Chicago: Fixed the missing window over the canal

 ## Running (Windows only)